-Sometimes the basics are easy to overlook.
+Most issues are however simple and local and that is what we will focus on helping you to resolve here.
 Please make sure that you are connected to the Internet and that your speaker volume is up.
 If you are using external speakers or headsets, make sure they are turned on and plugged into the computer.
 Also please check to make sure the radio station has not made changes to their website.
 Sometimes they may for example change where they place the player button on the page or move the player altogether.
-You may want to consider updating to the latest version of Windows or OSX (Mac) as well to make sure you have the latest version of your operating system with bug fixes, security patches and enhancements that may affect your computers overall performance or security.
+You may want to consider updating to the latest version of Windows or MacOS as well to make sure you have the latest version of your operating system with bug fixes, security patches and enhancements that may affect your computers overall performance or security.

 If your station is using a smart phone app make sure you have the latest version of operating system available (iOS, Android etc.).
 Run your app updater or download the most current version of your app as well.
 Please note that mobile streaming can and is often affected by things like the load on your cellular network and location at certain times of day.
 Also if your cell, iPad or tablet is connected to a Wi-Fi network and there are problems on that network it may interfere with your stream even though you have a cellular connection.
 In that case you may need to turn off your Wi-Fi connection in the device in order to listen through the cellular network.